Data Standards, Vocabularies, and Coding Reports

 Key Takeaways

-• Data standards define how health data are named, formatted, exchanged, stored, and interpreted.
+• Data standards define how health data are named, formatted, exchanged, stored, and interpreted (HL7, FHIR, value sets, required fields).

-• Report interpretation should look for definitions, source data, date range, denominator, numerator, filters, and outliers.
+• Report interpretation starts with definitions, source, date range, denominator, numerator, filters, and outliers — never a fraud assumption.

 Standards, Vocabularies, and Reports

 Data standards make health information consistent enough to retrieve, compare, exchange, and report.
-CCA Domain 3 includes educating providers on health data standards and interpreting coding data reports, so you need a practical understanding of how standardized data supports accurate coding.
+CCA Domain 3 includes educating providers on health-data standards and interpreting coding-data reports, so you need a practical grasp of how standardized data supports accurate coding and reimbursement.

 Data Standards